 - If your physical or mental health is in any sort of danger, seek help immediately

-- Do not fall for the promises of a better tomorrow, make a decision to leave and stick to it
+- How to let go of someone who treats you badly requires that you don’t fall for the promises of a better tomorrow, make a decision to leave and stick to it

-Of course, your first instinct would be to try to save the relationship but there will come a point when you need to decide if the relationship is worth saving.
+It is hard to let go of a toxic relationship.
+Of course, your first instinct would be to try to save the relationship, but there will come a point when you need to decide if the relationship is worth saving.
 “We tend to wait too long due to which the damage done is far too deep.
-Sometimes, you need to just walk away from such destructive bonds.
+Sometimes, the only answer to how to let go of someone who treats you badly is to just walk away from such destructive bonds.
 Own yourself and take charge before it’s too late.
 Don’t let the years slip by.
 Choose yourself above everything else because, if you lose yourself, what is left to save?” concludes Shivanya.

 It is hard because a person might take a long time to realize the toxicity of the relationship or that it has turned unhealthy and is on the rocks.
 They might find it hard to walk out of the relationship because they still love their partner despite the abuse or toxic behavior patterns.